 The whole thing about rules is interesting to me.
 I’ve had people maintain that without rules, people would ‘all’ be murdering and stealing.
 Really, would you?
 Because I wouldn’t.

 I’ve had people say ‘You must obey the laws’.
 Bullshit.
 We all choose every day which laws we break and which we don’t.
 We don’t kill people and steal because we don’t want to.
 Believe me, it doesn’t take long for circumstances to worsen enough that people will do either, no matter what the law says – otherwise we wouldn’t have a prison population.
-It’s not just bad genes and stupidity, as the entitled middle-aged white men Mike Hoskings of the world would have us believe.
-Besides, he’s a perfect example of what bad genes and stupidity and a high income can lead to.
+It’s not just bad genes and stupidity, as the entitled middle-aged white men like Mike Hoskings of the world would have us believe.
+Besides, Hosking is a perfect example of what genes, privilege, stupidity and high income can lead to.
 What leads to crime is usually all, or varying combinations of, poverty, desperation, drug dependency and ill-informed decisions/lack of information.

 Practical anarchism is expediency.
 There are sets of systems in the world.
 We’re all aware of them.
 Don’t drive on the other side of the road?
 Of course not, you’ll crash.
 You’ll either hurt someone, or yourself, of both.
 But we will in a heartbeat to skirt a slip, or flooding.
 We choose to at that point, otherwise we’d still be sitting there waiting for instructions from an authority figure.
 We are not automatons.